Using the WarpFleet Resolver you can expose your WarpScript macros, making them easily callable from any Warp 10 instance.

 https://raw.githubusercontent.com/USER/REPO/BRANCH_OR_RELEASE/foo/bar.mc2.
 Note that the

 The resolver complete documentation describes the various caching mechanisms in place, for both positive and negative caching.
-Their description is out of scope of this hands on post.
+Their description is out of the scope of this hands-on post.

 Using import rules

 Macros hosted on remote repositories may at time have names that become quite long.
 Especially when the said repositories host many macros organized in directories and subdirectories.
 To make your WarpScript code easier to read, the WarpFleet Resolver comes with a companion function called IMPORT.
 This function allows to import macro prefixes under a different or simpler name.

 At call time, the various configured import rules will be scanned, and the longest matching one will be used.

 https://raw.githubusercontent.com/USER/REPO as a WarpFleet Macro Repository, you could call

 @BRANCH_OR_RELEASE/foo/bar to access a remote macro.
 Using import rules you could also import

 foo and call